maegges65/junit-tests/README.md

 ### robot

-A simple example of a hyptothetical rbot that moves along a rectangular spiral outwards.
+A simple example of a hyptothetical robot that moves along a rectangular spiral outwards.
 Look at the branch `refactoring` to see how this setup can be used for reactoring.